Are you facing some issues with your laptop keyboard?

 The Filter Keys function has a known bug that interferes with your keyboard; all you need to do is turn off the filter keys, and that might help.

-- By clicking Start, typing “Control Panel,” and then pressing Enter, you can first access the Control Panel.
+- By clicking Start, typing “Control Panel,” and pressing Enter, you can access the Control Panel first.

 - Select “Ease of Access” after making sure you view by category.